See the latest bonus categories from the Chase Freedom card and get tips on how to maximize your cash back.

 |January – March||April – June||July – September||October – December|

-What is included/excluded in the ‘Walmart’ category?
+What is included and excluded in the ‘Phone, cable and internet services’ category?

-What is included/excluded in the ‘PayPal’ category?
+What is included and excluded in the ‘Wholesale clubs’ category?

 Tips for maximizing your 5% cash back